May Holidays in France

 - Je vais profiter du pont pour partir en vacances.
 I’ll take advantage of the long weekend to go on vacation.

 And of course, another big celebration in May in France is Mother’s day!
+But that’s at the very end of the month for us.

 In order to learn about French culture and French language in context, check out my downloadable French audiobooks, featuring different speeds of recording and enunciation, and focussing on today’s modern glided pronunciation, exclusively on sale on French Today.